 Forming the Loaves

-The next day I bring out my bowl-of-dough and sprinkle a little flour over a section of the dough and a little more flour on my counter top.
+The next day I bring out my bowl-o-dough.
+I sprinkle a little flour over a section of the dough and a little more flour on my counter top.
 Then I grease my hands and grease a baking sheet.

 2nd Rise & Oven Prep

-Since the dough has just come out of the fridge it will need to warm & rise for about an hour.
+Since the dough has just come out of the fridge it will need to warm & rise for a bit first.
 So I turned the light on in my oven and slid the baking sheet in, setting my timer for 45 minutes.
 That light will give some gentle warmth to help the dough do its thing.